PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-11 10:51:35
+Last updated: 2024-04-11 10:52:11
-Random Quote: Dead people are notoriously bad at returning calls. - Wednesday Addams
+Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves